xuanye233/personal-websit/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am now a master's student at University of Southern California.
+I am now a Master student at University of Southern California.
 I graduated from Zhejiang University with an undergraduate degree.
 I once had one-year internship experience in two departments of Bytedance.
 In addition, I also participated in the real-time reconstruction project of 3D human body in the STATE Key Laboratory of CAD&CG of Zhejiang University.
 I hope I can explore more fields of computer science and become an excellent software engineer!

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.